Themed Field Trip Options

 - Industrialization — The 1880s Village

 Experience firsthand how life in small towns began to change as the railroads challenged craft workers and local businesses to compete with new goods and services.
 Students will help craftsmen like the shoemaker and blacksmith ply their trades while they explain how the "new" economy affected their lives.
 Students will also visit the general store.
 Explore the 1880s Village.

 - Entrepreneurs — The 1880s Village

 Inspire tomorrow's entrepreneurs by learning from yesterday's.
 Meet the "idea" people of our village: Mr. Sisel at the shoe shop, Mrs. Hafford at her house, and the Worthys, who own Four Mile Inn.
 Each of these people had to change what they did for a living as his or her situation changed.
 Mr. Sisel continued to make shoes by hand, but added to his profits by selling factory-made shoes.
 Mrs. Hafford's husband had been a railroad worker, but when he passed away she became a washerwoman for hire to feed her family.
 The Worthys' enterprise went from being a stagecoach inn to a boarding house as the railroad went to another town.
 Each of these people was able to adapt how he or she worked to make a better living, embodying the kind of resilience we associate with seeking the "American Dream."
 Explore the 1880s Village.

 - Life on a Farm — German Area

 Life for most children in the 19th century took place on farms.
 See how the importance and methods of farming in Wisconsin have changed over time.
-By weaving, using the flax break and visiting the oxen, students will learn about these changes as well as what children in the 19th century knew: All about feeding a family, caring for animals, and making a farm a home.
+By weaving, threshing grain and visiting the oxen, students will learn about these changes as well as what children in the 19th century knew: All about feeding a family, caring for animals, and making a farm a home.
 Explore a sample of the things you might see in the German Area, such as historic breeds of animals, food and farms.